leebyron/testcheck-js/docs/API.md

 // [ 0, 0, 4, 9, 1, 16, 0, 36, 25, 81 ]
 ```

-For example, to create a *Generator* which first generates an Array of
+For example, to create a *ValueGenerator* which first generates an Array of
 integers, and then returns both that Array and a sampled value from it:

 ```js